ramontayag/devbox-bootstrapper/README.md

 Playbook name: `google-cloud-sdk`

 Install Google Cloud SDK even through Ubuntu already has it.
-Reason: having a non-package-manager managed installation gives you free stuff, like being able to install kubectl via `gcloud components install kubectl` and have it work out-of-the-box.
+Reason: having a installation *not* managed by a package manager gives you free stuff, like being able to install kubectl via `gcloud components install kubectl` and have it work out-of-the-box.